What Is StreamerRT?

 - Parks and Recreation officials in charge of keeping people safer on the ballfield, at the pool or at the fairgrounds.

 - Airport operations staff that must react quickly to severe weather and lightning.

 - Golf club managers monitoring the approach of disruptive and dangerous weather.

 What Sets StreamerRT Apart?

-The backbone of StreamerRT is our weather network of thousands of weather stations.
-Each station records more than 25 weather variables and updates every few seconds.
-This live, hyper-local weather information is exclusive to Earth Networks, enabling an unmatched view of current conditions at and around locations that matter to you and your operations or business.
-In addition, StreamerRT displays live lightning information from the Earth Networks Total Lightning Network™, the largest lightning network detecting both cloud-to-ground and in-cloud lightning, the latter being an important precursor of severe weather such as damaging winds and tornadoes.
+The backbone of StreamerRT is our exclusive live, hyper-local weather network. of current conditions at and around locations that matter to you.
+StreamerRT displays live lightning information from our Total Lightning Network, the largest lightning network detecting both cloud-to-ground and in-cloud lightning, which is an important precursor of severe weather such as damaging winds and tornadoes.